 Historical periphery where your story takes place on the margins of a well-known, historical event, giving it a different perspective.

-The snapshot Your story is a short, slice of life, almost a memory of recollection of an extraordinary event (or an ordinary event made beautiful by capturing it in words).
+The snapshot Your story is a short, slice of life, almost a memory or recollection of an extraordinary event (or an ordinary event made beautiful by capturing it in words).

 Invert assumptions Switch the identity or value of something in the final lines of the story, make the reader realise they have made (incorrect) assumptions while reading.
-One of the best examples of this is Jeffrey Archer’s The Perfect Murder, which you can read for free here.
+One of the best examples of this is Jeffrey Archer’s The Perfect Murder.

 The running gag Choose a joke, image or motif that is repeated throughout the story.